mourendxu/TD-OpenCV3TOP/README.md

 ### Binary Release
-A quick word on **Windows** vs. **Mac**

-Our binary release for **Windows** does not contain the necessary OpenCV DLL to run the plugin.
-You will need to handle this part yourself.
-Please refer to the instructions below.
-It's quite painless.
-We chose this path due to the fact that this particular task is rather trivial for the user.
-We try our best not to include external libraries in our binary release unless absolutely necessary.

-Such is the case with **Mac**.
-Since Apple has decided to hide the standard LD_LIBRARY_PATH from the user, getting the plugin to see the correct dynamic library has become a pain.
-On top of that, OpenCV does not provide a binary release of their library for Mac.
-That's why we have decided to package everything together into a single unit.
-The amount of work required to get everything working on **Mac** has exceeded our standards for convenience.

-#### - Stable Touchdesigner Build
-You will load the plugin the same as any other Cplusplus plugin.

-**Windows** users will need to copy and paste the OpenCV world DLL into the same directory as the binary release DLL.

-**Mac** Nothing to do.
+We have restructured our directories to fully take advantage of the new [Custom Operators folder location](https://docs.derivative.ca/Custom_Operators#Using_Custom_OPs_-_Plugin_Folder_Locations).
+With the latest build from Derivative, you should be able to just download the repo, and run the demo toe.
+No extra work needed.

+We now include OpenCV with our releases.
+You don't have to download your own copies anymore.

-#### - Experimental Build
+#### - Installing Custom Operator
-Please follow the instructions from Touchdesigner Wiki on [how to install Custom OPs](https://docs.derivative.ca/Experimental:Custom_Operators)
+Please follow the instructions from Touchdesigner Wiki on [how to install Custom OPs](https://docs.derivative.ca/Custom_Operators)

-**Windows** users will need to copy and paste the OpenCV plugin into the same directory as the binary release DLL.

-**Mac** Nothing to do.

-#### Windows-specific Instructions for using the plugin
-You need to put the opencv world dll into the same directory as our binary release.

-Detailed instructions:

-1. Goto [opencv.org's Releases page](https://opencv.org/releases.html), and download the Win Pack.

-2. Run downloaded exe file.
-It will ask you to extract the libs to a location of your choice.
-Find a nice and warm cozy place for it, then click extract.

-3. Once the extraction is done, open up Explorer, and go to the dir that you have extracted to.

-4. There should be an opencv dir, go into it, and then goto build\x64\vc14\bin.

-5. Copy the opencv_world*version_number*.dll to the same directory as our binary release.
-NOTE: **DO NOT USE** THE opencv_world*version_number*d.dll.
-That's for debugging.
-It's hella slow.

-opencv\build\etc contains the cascade files you need.
-The names are self-explanatory.

 ## Build Instructions

-### **Checklist before you run Build**
+### **Checklist/TODOs before you run Build**

 * OpenCV Library.
-This will include the headers, dynamic library for compiling, and DLL or dylib for running. **Windows** users can download binary releases from OpenCV's website. **Mac** users will have to download the source code and build their own, build instructions for the OpenCV library are below.
+This includes the headers, dynamic library for compiling, and DLL or dylib for running. **Windows** users can download binary releases from OpenCV's website. **Mac** users will have to download the source code and build their own, build instructions for the OpenCV library are below.
 * Set the correct Headers search path.
 This will most likely be *opencv_install_dir\build\include* on **Windows** and *opencv_install_dir/include* on **Mac**.
 * Set the correct Library search path.
 This will most likely be *opencv_install_dir\build\x64\vc15\lib* on **Windows** and *opencv_install_dir/lib* on **Mac**.
 * Set the dynamic library name.
 See specific instructions below.